Northern California CBT Network

 Silberman, S. (2015).
 Neurotribes: The legacy of autism and how to think smarter about people who think differently.
 London: Allen & Unwin

 Dr. Janie Hong (she/her) is a Clinical Associate Professor, Associate Training Director of the Adult Clinical Psychology Postdoctoral Fellowship program, and Director of the Anxiety and Depression Adult Psychological Treatment (ADAPT) Clinic at Stanford University School of Medicine.
-The ADAPT Clinic is the largest psychotherapy-focused clinic at Stanford and houses three large clinical programs, which include evidence-based care for mood and anxiety disorders, OCD and its related disorders, and neurodiverse individuals (ADHD program, ASD program).
+The ADAPT Clinic is the largest psychotherapy-focused clinic within the Department of Psychiatry and Behavioral Sciences at Stanford.
+The ADAPT Clinic houses three large clinical programs, which include evidence-based care for mood and anxiety disorders, OCD and its related disorders, and neurodiverse individuals (ADHD program, ASD program).
 At Stanford, she leads clinical and trainee programming and oversees care within the ADAPT Clinic, supervises and teaches postdoctoral fellows and psychiatry residents, and provides individual patient care within the neurodiversity program.
 She is also a founding partner at the Redwood Center for Cognitive Behavior Therapy and Research, where she maintains a small private practice.

 Dr. Hong’s research and clinical work has focused on expanding our templates of mental health to include diverse populations.
 At the start of her career, she focused on the ways a person’s ethnic and/or cultural background shapes beliefs and behaviors.
 Over time in her practice, she has found her work with culturally diverse individuals also applies to neurodiverse individuals and those with other diverse identities.
 She is deeply committed to helping diverse individuals articulate how they may differ from prevailing behavioral and emotional norms, teaching them skills to work within these norms and showing them ways to advocate for their differences.